 You need a complete range of relevant skills.
 As well as the technical skills involved in developing the product, these include:

 You may need to involve people from outside your business for some of these skills.
-For example, it's common for businesses to use external designers, though you must take care to ensure that you retain the intellectual property rights.
+For example, it's common for businesses to use external designers; make sure you retain the intellectual property rights.

-As well as the skills, you need to commit sufficient resources to the project, in terms of both money and people's time.
-A personal commitment to the success of the project is also important to drive it forward.
+As well as skills, you need to commit sufficient resources to the project in terms of time and money.
+A personal commitment to the success of the project is important to drive it forward.

 In practice, most new products are improvements on existing products.
 Although improving an existing product might seem to have less potential than developing a completely new product, it is often enough to give you a competitive edge in a proven market.